RevealBi/Documentation/en/dashboards/creating-dashboards.md

 ![editing visualizations types in editor](images/editing-visualizations-in-editor.png)

 Add labels and values to your visualization and preview them in the right-hand pane.
-If necessary, you can change your visualization’s settings or add filters to it.
+If necessary, you can change your visualization's settings or add filters to it.

 ![editing visualization fields preview](images/editing-visualization-fields-preview.png)